Vignette (road tax): European Union

 The Eurovignette Directive introduced in the European Union in 1993 governs road tolls for trucks of minimum 12 metric tonnes.
 An international agreement, based on Article 8 of the Eurovignette Directive, signed in 1994 by Belgium, Denmark, Germany, Luxembourg, and the Netherlands established a common system of vignettes within the Eurovignette framework.
-Sweden signed a protocol to accede to the agreement in 1997, while Germany denounced the agreement in 2017.
+Sweden signed a protocol to accede to the agreement in 1997.
+Germany denounced the agreement in 2017, as did Belgium in 2019 and Denmark in 2024.

 Austria

 Since 1997, vignettes are required for all vehicles of up to 3.5 tonnes, driving on motorways and expressways (prefixed with letters A and S) under federal administration.
 Vignettes are overseen by the police and toll-sheriff employees of the federal motorway administration.
 A €240 fine with an additional obligatory payment of a substitute toll are charged to travelers without a valid vignette, and unpaid fines lead to penalties between €300 and €3,000.
 Furthermore, the vehicle may be confiscated from foreigners to guarantee payment of the penalty.

 Additional tolls are charged for certain motorway sections where tollgates and video tolling systems are installed.
 Several sections require drivers to buy electronic toll cards.
 Vignettes for vehicles of over 3.5 tonnes were replaced with electronic distance-based highway-toll GO-Boxes on 1 January 2004.
 Since 2019, electronic vignettes have been made available in addition to the traditional stickers.

+The official website for buying Austrian digital vignettes is shop.asfinag.at.

 Bulgaria

 Vignettes are required for all (except motorcycles) vehicles driving on all public roads, with the exception of streets in cities, towns and villages.
 Vignettes are usually valid from the time they are purchased, while some types can be marked to start from a future date.
 They can be obtained in Bulgaria at most gas stations, at border crossings, or online using a credit card.
 Cash fines from €150 to €1,500 are charged to drivers without a valid vignette.
 The vignette sticker was replaced by e-vignette on 1 January 2019, and an e-toll system is to be introduced in August 2019 for vehicles heavier than 3.5 tonnes.

+The official website for buying Bulgarian e-vignettes is bgtoll.bg.

 Czech Republic

 Vignettes are required for the use of motorways and expressways by all vehicles of up to 3.5 tonnes.
 Cash fines for not displaying a valid vignette affixed on a car's windshield range from €80 to €200.
 Vignettes for heavier vehicles were replaced with electronic toll collection in 2007.
 By 1 January 2021, the vignette stickers were replaced by digital vignettes.

+The official website for buying Czech electronic vignettes is edalnice.cz.